lukesmurray/mc-server/README.md

 1. set the variables in `./mc-server/terraform.tfvars`.
 Descriptions of these variables can be found in `./mc-server/variables.tf`
 2. Run `./deploy.sh`
+3. Endpoint is printed out or can be found by running `sls info` from within the `mc-lambda` directory.

 ## Server Shutdown
 **WARNING THIS LOSES DATA**